Penrose Mews offers a compact community setting unusual for the well-heeled west London residents it accommodates

 The key idea of ‘sociable housing’ is to create infill urban homes around a communal courtyard.
 The concept is not new, but the labelling is.
 Residents are supposed to chat to each other while sheltering under their front door canopies, have barbecues in the yard together or, as the firm has been keen to advertise, let their kids out at the same time, turning the central space into a private secure playground – a boon during home-schooling.
 The benefits from having like-minded, close neighbours is the pivotal point.
 It all sounds quite cosy and left-wing doesn’t it?
 It may be one step to the centre from co-housing.
 Or maybe you trip over the words and are somewhat led to assume it is some kind of social housing – an easy mistake to make.

-Imagine the surprise then, when you turn up at Stolon’s latest sociable housing scheme, Penrose Mews, just off Lillie Road in Fulham, to learn this is not a cosy development providing solutions to the housing and loneliness crisis one small perfectly formed affordable home at a time, but in fact, a high-end, lock-and-leave-able gated community occupied by, among others, a Championship footballer, a former CFO of a major furniture company and a couple who sweetly acknowledged that they moved from near Wembley after ‘our fortunes changed’.
+Imagine the surprise then, when you turn up at Stolon’s latest sociable housing scheme, Penrose Mews, just off Lillie Road in Fulham, to learn this is not a cosy development providing solutions to the housing and loneliness crisis one small perfectly formed affordable home at a time, but in fact, a high-end, lock-and-leave-able gated community occupied by, among others, a Championship footballer, a former CFO of a major furniture company and a couple who upgraded from living elsewhere.
 Armed with this knowledge, a differently tinted light shines across the scheme.
 But the first point, as you cross under the ‘gatehouse’ – one of two passageways from the street into the courtyard – and pass by the ubiquitous storage lockers and bike racks is that even the wealthy do not live well in London.
 Has Penrose Mews got me feeling sorry for a footballer?

 Not too sorry.
-Penrose Mews is the brainchild of Crane Investments.
-Aprajay Patel from the family firm meets me on site with architect Robert Barker.
+Penrose Mews is the brainchild of Crane Investments, a family firm, who meet me on site with architect Robert Barker.
 Crane bought the backland triangular site in 2013/4 for £2 million when it was occupied by design company Seymourpowell with workshops on the ground floor and offices above.
-Patel then leased it back for a couple of years.
+The client then leased it back for a couple of years.
 Stolon had to find 900m2 of residential footprint to make the scheme work; it managed 975m2.
 The development creates nine homes: eight red brick terraces and a maisonette above the gateway.
 It is entirely rented and doesn’t include any affordable homes because it is below the ‘magic number’ that would trigger that requirement.
 The scheme cost £4,500/m2, which includes relocating an electricity substation, but is generous for housing.
 Koalin Court was £2,726/m2.
 The money at Penrose Mews – so named for its ‘impossibility in its purest form’ – is sunk into a vast basement that spans the site and makes the scheme possible by putting all living spaces into it, and into necessities and logistics like moving the substation and 37 party wall agreements.
 Not all developers would take this on.

 Coming through the tunnel, we are dealing with a courtyard of charming small houses that cling to the plot perimeter.
 They butt to the boundary, tucking in behind a 1990s development of semis on one side; the four-storey rear of Lillie Road’s Victorian parade towers above another.
 The houses range in size from 109m² to 156m², but appear as two-up, two-downs.
 Immediately you would associate the architecture more with Peter Barber’s north London work.
 When I visit, the all-paved courtyard is empty except for a maintenance man milling about, but it is a Tuesday morning.
 The houses are defined by their entrance porches – extruded forward boxes, differently coloured inside, each with their own spotlight, one of the cutest features.
 Windows are scattered whimsically across the otherwise flat facades, some glazed, others open for roof terraces you can’t tell are there.
 The houses appear to blend; you couldn’t easily mark where one ends and another begins.
 Around the courtyard wall are ground-level rooflights with tall upstands that let light into the basements and act as a ‘defensible moat’, enhancing privacy in ground-floor bedrooms .